cwwang1979/TR-MAMIL_EndometrialCancer_Subtype_TMB/README.md

 ├── fold0.txt
 └── summary.txt
 ```
-the file "eval_experiment_proposed_model2_prediction.txt" will contain the configuration of the proposed method 2, the file "fold0.txt" will contain the probability and the prediction for each slides and for the evaluation part, access the file "summary.txt"
+the file "eval_experiment_proposed_model2_prediction.txt" will contain the configuration of the proposed method, the file "fold0.txt" will contain the probability and the prediction for each slides and for the evaluation part, access the file "summary.txt"

 ## Training
 #### Preparing Training Splits